gitbls/sdm/Docs/Plugins.md

 #### Arguments

 * **get-selections** &mdash; Output the current alternatives list to the console and /etc/sdm/history
-* **query-selection** &mdash; Provide a listing of the specified alternatives in a human-readable format
+* **query-alternative** &mdash; Provide a listing of the specified alternatives in a human-readable format
 * **set-one** &mdash; Set one alternative. `set-one` provides the name to set (e.g., `editor`) and `path` provides the value
 * **setpath** &mdash; The path to a registered alternative for selection `set-one`
 * **set-many** &mdash; Set a series of alternatives.
 See below